michalmalik/pvm/README.md

 ### PCPU Specifications

+* **NOTICE:** PCPU is supposed to be ticking on 1 Mhz frequency, but it's purely arbitrary and **not working properly**.
+I am just using it to slow down the execution.
+Basically every instruction takes from 1 to 3 execution cycles.
+Which is not how CPUs work.
+Also, the devices are not operating on any frequency.
+PCPU is partially inspired by [PDP-11](http://en.wikipedia.org/wiki/PDP-11) and [Notch's](http://twitter.com/notch) [DCPU-16](http://dcpu.com/dcpu-16/)

 * **16-bit** CPU, 16-bit words
 * **0x8000 words** of memory
 * **8 16-bit general purpose registers** (A,B,C,D,X,Y,Z,J), **stack pointer** (SP), **instruction pointer** (IP), **interrupt address** register (IA), **overflow** (O) register